 To pass the full ECDL Foundation module, you must take a 45 minute test for each of the seven ECDL modules.

 We have remote off Campus testing for those who need it.

 The automated test system will give you instant results.
 The pass mark is 75% or more on each module to achieve the qualification.

 TERMS AND CONDITIONS

-- You agree to produce ID in accordance with the requirements, i.e. BCS ID Requirements list (one item from list one or two items from list 2) ASAP on attending the course so that we can register you with BCS.
-Be aware that no registrations for the qualifications can be made without ID.
+- You agree to produce ID in accordance with the requirements, i.e. BCS ID Requirements list (one item from list one or two items from list 2) on your induction that can be in person or via Zoom Be aware that no registrations for the qualifications can be made without ID.

-- Once a registration has been agreed and paid for, it cannot be used again and therefore, there will be no refunds on these courses.
+- Once you have paid for your self-study qualification, the registration is made with BCS who will not refund that registration.
+That registration has been agreed and paid for and therefore it cannot be used by another so there can be no refunds on these courses.